 The Sky Toa hiking shoe exemplified comfort in our review, but did remarkably well in many other metrics, as evidenced below in our overall performance chart.

 Hoka shoes are known worldwide for their attention to comfort in their hiking and running shoes, and they have made no exception with the Sky Toa.
 From the ground up they are built to facilitate long hikes with minimal discomfort.
-The outsole uses a thicker rubber that resists the impact of sharp sticks and rocks poking out of the trail, and the midsole uses multiple foam rubber layers that provide a more balanced cushion than in ultra plush models such as their other mid-cut hiking boots.
+The outsole uses a thicker rubber that resists the impact of sharp sticks and rocks poking out of the trail, and the midsole uses multiple foam rubber layers that provide a more balanced cushion than in ultra-plush models.

 The thick, dense material directly under the arch provides more responsive control and protection than their softer-soled models, though it took a bit more getting used to and at first felt jarring.
 Once we learned to roll forward using the rocker of the sole, the benefits of this layered sole material became more apparent, and offered more pronounced arch support.
-We also really like the rubber toe bumper which wraps around the entire toe box unlike the partial protection provided by the Vasque Juxt.
+We also really like the rubber toe bumper which wraps around the entire toe box unlike the partial protection provided by more minimalist options.